How To Communicate Travel Policies to Employees

 Hiding your policy from employees is just as unhelpful as wrapping it up in legalese.
 Your travel policy, both in long-form and a traveller-friendly version, should be easy to find and available 24/7.
 Empowering staff to access your policy via your shared server, HR portal or travel management app is a great way to ensure staff can refer to it whenever and wherever they are.

-4. Follow Up and Follow Through
+4. Follow Up and Follow Through on Your Communication

 In a Mantic Point survey of business travellers, over 50% said they didn't receive any pre-trip information before travelling, which is not only disappointing from a duty-of-care perspective – but also misses an opportunity to reinforce company travel policy.